 The Company has an agreement to sell an undivided co-ownership interest in a revolving pool of accounts receivable to unrelated trusts for maximum cash proceeds of \$450 million.
-On February 27, 2020, the Company extended the term of its agreement by two years to February 1, 2023.
+On December 20, 2021, the Company extended the term of its agreement by one year to February 1, 2024.
+The Company has retained the responsibility for servicing, administering and collecting the receivables sold.
+The average servicing period is approximately one month and the interest on borrowings under the Accounts receivable securitization program is renewed based on commercial paper or LIBOR rates then in effect.